qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorcreation.rst

 .. figure:: img/randompointsalonglines_illustration.png
    :align: center

-   Left: Random points along line, right: Random points on lines
+   Example algorithm output.
+Left: *Random points along line*, right:
+   *Random points on lines*

 A minimum distance can be specified, to avoid points being too close to each other.